25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB.md

 ## Practices

-1. First create a schema for the collection.
+1. First create a schema for the collection

    1. The schema is stored in a separate file for each collection.
-Use singular noun for file names.
+Use singular noun for file names

    2. Import mongoose module: `const mongoose = require("mongoose");`